AndersDeath/diary2/000-current.md

 # 11 March - Saturday - 163 day of immigration

 This Saturday is nice.
 I like it.
+This apartments is much closer to the city center and it is huge benefit.